 The old service provider SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR –NotificationReply.

 NPAC SMS has completed the audit comparisons and corrections.

 NPAC SMS issues the subscriptionAuditResults M-EVENT-REPORT to the service provider SOA.
+For the XML interface, ARSN – AuditResultsNotification.

 The Service provider SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 The NPAC SMS then sends an objectDeletion M-EVENT-REPORT to the SOA for the subscriptionAudit object.
+For the XML interface, N/A.

 The service provider SOA confirms the M-EVENT-REPORT.
+For the XML interface, N/A.

 The NPAC SMS issues a local M-DELETE request (housekeeping activity) for the subscriptionAudit object to/from the NPAC SMS.
 This will schedule the deletion of the subscriptionAudit object on the NPAC SMS.
 The M-DELETE does not occur until after the “Audit Log Retention Period” which defaults to 90 days.